retorillo/live2d-utils/README.md

 ## Extentions

+### Auto splitting to LR

+If name of layer or layer set starting with `:`, it will be split to left and right layers. (eg. eye-l, eye-r)

+NOTE: This feature will produce expected result only if each left and right contents placed at symmetrical position on its layer or merged layer set.

 ### Suppressing layer/vector masks `!`

 If name of layer or layer sets starting with `!`, its layer/vector mask will be purged before merging.